Geometry of multidimensional Farey summation algorithm and frieze patterns: Farey tessellation and related algorithms

 \subsubsection{Definition of $\lambda$-lengths}

-The tetrahedra in a prismatic diagram have a natural ordering.
-This ordering is defined by the intersection of these tetrahedra with the ray starting at the center of mass of the deck $R$ and in the direction of $v$.
+The tetrahedra in a prismatic diagram defined by a vector $v$ have a natural ordering.
+This ordering is defined by the intersection of these tetrahedra with the ray starting at the centre of mass of the deck $R$ and in the direction of $v$.
 We say that the number of tetrahedra in the prismatic diagram is the \textit{length} of the prismatic diagram.

 \begin{definition} We say that a polyhedron is an $(i,j)$-\textit{slice} of a prismatic diagram of length $n$ if it is obtained from the diagram by removing all $i-1$ simplices before the $i$-th yard and all $n-j$ simplices after the $j$-th yard.
 The $i$-th and $j$-th yards are called respectively the \textit{deck} and \textit{nest} of the $(i,j)$-slice. \end{definition}